The Convergence of Risk

 By contrast, with many natural disaster risks such as hurricanes and wildfires, we can often see them approaching, but there is nothing we can do personally to stop them.
 When one fully considers the potential magnitude and scope of loss – complete destruction of homes, displacement of people unable to access their homes, people unable to get to work because facilities are destroyed, business interruption, supply chain disruption – these events lead to an enormous amalgamation of personal, commercial, and community loss.
-According to Moody’s Analytics estimates, the country is facing between $150 billion and $200 billion in damage and lost productivityiii as a result of Hurricanes Harvey and Irma.
-The resulting personal trauma for some may last a lifetime, especially for those who have lost loved ones.
+In 2017, as a result of record-breaking hurricanes and wildfires, and one of the most damaging earthquakes on record, insurers paid approximately $135 billion in claims as of early 2018,iii and some forecasts expect this number to reach $160 billion, another record-breaking number.
+Although the financial costs can be huge, the resulting personal trauma for some may last a lifetime, especially for those who have lost loved ones.

 “For individuals, as well as small businesses or family-run organizations,” Kate also noted, “having a plan in place for actions that will be taken once the hurricane, wildfire, earthquake, or cyberattack has occurred is the most important way to manage the anxiety associated with these types of events.”